Kshitij-Banerjee/Formatted-Commit/README.md

 Formatted-Commit
 ================

-Format your commit-message and promote from vim
+A vim plugin to format your commit-message and promote from vim.

 Usage
 =======